Skip to Content Skip to Navigation

 Results and Maintenance After CO2 Laser Resurfacing

-CO2 fractional laser resurfacing delivers some of the most dramatic, long-lasting improvements in skin quality available in aesthetic medicine.
-When performed by experienced clinicians and followed with proper aftercare, the results are both immediate and progressive.
+CO2 fractional laser resurfacing may provide noticeable improvements in skin appearance.
+When performed by qualified clinicians and combined with proper aftercare, potential results can develop progressively over time.

 • Reduced fine lines and deep wrinkles